As Seahawks head into free agency, quarterback is the biggest question mark

 Unless, that is, you buy that they really think Drew Lock can be the answer.

-If they actually do figures to be determined over the next few days as we see what moves the Seahawks make — or don’t make — to replace Russell Wilson.
+If they actually do will be determined over the next few days as we see what moves the Seahawks make — or don’t make — to replace Russell Wilson.

 Will they make a play at trading for Houston quarterback Deshaun Watson?
 Will they sign a free agent such as Marcus Mariota?